 - BEST SLIDE-IN: GE 30 in.
 5.3 cu. ft.
 Slide-In Electric Range

 - BEST BUILT-IN: KitchenAid 36 in.
-Radiant Electric Cooktop
+Built-In Electric Cooktop

-What to Consider When Buying the Best Electric Range
+What to Consider When Choosing the Best Electric Range

 When shopping for an electric range, it’s important to know the types that are available on the market and what size will fit in your kitchen.
 You also need to familiarize yourself with the oven capabilities these appliances offer as well as the type of cooktop configurations that will work for you.

-There are three types to consider when shopping for a range: freestanding, slide-in, and built-in.
-Freestanding ranges are the most common as well as the easiest to install.
-They fit in a space in your kitchen typically surrounded by a countertop and cabinets but have finished sides that allow them to stand alone if need be.
+There are three types to consider when shopping for a range: freestanding, slide-in, and built-in models.
+A freestanding electric range is the most common and the easiest to install.
+Freestanding ranges fit in a space in the kitchen typically surrounded by a countertop and cabinets, but they have finished sides so they can stand alone if need be.
 The control panel is usually located at the top of the unit on the backguard.

-Slide-in ranges are designed to slide seamlessly into a space between the cabinets and countertops, creating a sleeker look.
+Slide-in electric stoves are designed to slide seamlessly into a space between the cabinets and countertops, creating a sleeker look.
 This type of unit typically has controls located at the front with no built-in backguard.
 They have unfinished sides that make them unsuitable for stand-alone use.
-Since they lack a back guard, many people choose to install a tile backsplash behind a slide-in range.
+Since they lack a back guard, many users choose to install a tile backsplash behind a slide-in range.

 A built-in range separates the oven and range functions.
-The range is built into the surface of the countertop independent of the oven, which is typically built into cabinetry in an adjacent space.
+The range is built into the surface of a countertop independent of the oven, which is typically built into cabinetry in a nearby space.
 Separating the two units can help create enough room for a double oven.

 The capacity of a standard oven is about 5 cubic feet.
-Built-in wall ovens are typically smaller at about 3 cubic feet.
+Built-in wall ovens are usually smaller, at about 3 cubic feet.
 A standard-size oven is suitable for most families or for those who entertain frequently.
-A smaller oven might be preferable to a couple living in a small home.
+A tinier oven might be preferable for a couple living in a small home.

-You have a few options to consider when it comes to the type of cooktop that comes with your range.
-The most affordable ovens will feature the old-style electric coil cooktop.
-These cooktops may have a dated look and not offer a perfectly level cooking surface, but they are durable and can handle all types of cookware.
+There are a few options to consider when choosing the type of cooktop that comes with your range.
+The most affordable ovens will feature the classic electric coil cooktop.
+These models may have a dated look and lack a perfectly level cooking surface, but they are durable and can handle all types of cookware.

 Ovens come in a variety of types.
-Electric ovens distribute heat evenly, making them excellent for baking, whereas gas ovens heat more quickly than their electric counterparts.
-You will need a gas line in order to have a gas oven.
-Gas ovens cost more up front, but cost less to operate, whereas electric ovens cost less up front but cost more to operate.
-Ultimately, this choice is a matter of preference and the utility access you have in your home.
+Electric ovens distribute heat evenly, so they are excellent for baking, whereas gas ovens heat up more quickly than their electric counterparts.
+Gas ovens, which require a gas line in place, cost more up front but cost less to operate, whereas electric ovens cost less up front but cost more to operate.
+Ultimately, this choice is a matter of preference and the utility access available in the home.

-Both gas and electric ovens come as conventional ovens, which heat from the bottom up, whereas convection ovens use a fan to distribute heat throughout the oven, heating food more efficiently.
+Both gas and electric ovens come as conventional ovens, which heat from the bottom up.
+Convection ovens use a fan to distribute heat throughout the device, heating food more efficiently.

-Dual fuel ranges seek to offer the best of both worlds with a gas cooktop and an electric oven combined into one unit.
-Gas cooktops offer fast heat and unparalleled temperature control, while electric ovens better distribute heat, making them ideal for baking.
+Dual fuel ovens offer the best of both worlds, with a gas cooktop and an electric oven combined into one unit.
+Gas cooktops offer fast heat and superior temperature control, while electric ovens better distribute heat, making them ideal for baking.
 Dual fuel models tend to be more expensive than gas or electric ranges.

-These days, it’s difficult to find an appliance that doesn’t have a model that offers smart technology.
-Electric ranges are no different.
-They offer smart features that allow you to turn them on and off or adjust temperatures via a smart device.
-Some even have virtual assistants to allow you to control them with your voice.
+These days, it’s difficult to find an appliance maker that doesn’t offer a model with smart technology, and electric stoves are no different.
+They offer smart features that allow the user to turn them on and off or adjust temperatures via a smart device.
+Some even have virtual assistants to allow the user to control them with voice commands.